-Requests for the addition of a new member to the household must first be approved by the LACDA, prior to the actual move-in by the proposed new member except for additions by birth, adoption, court-awarded custody foster adult, and/or of a minor child approved by a social service agency (i.e. DPSS, DCFS, etc.), in which case the family must inform the LACDA within ten calendar days.
+Requests for the addition of a new member to the household must first be approved by the LACDA, prior to the actual move-in by the proposed new member except for additions by birth, adoption, court-awarded custody foster adult, and/or of a minor child approved by a social service agency (i.e. DPSS, DCFS, etc.), in which case the family must inform the LACDA within ten (10) calendar days.

 Following receipt of a family's request to add a new member, the LACDA will conduct a preadmission suitability review for those proposed household members over the age of 18 and conduct a screening for sex offender status for proposed members between the ages of 13 to 17 years of age.
+A new Lease Agreement for the household will be required when an authorized adult member is approved and added to the family composition.
 Only those members approved by the LACDA will be added to the lease.
 Furthermore, the LACDA will consider whether the resident request to add a member(s) will exceed the occupancy limit for the unit as a factor determining whether to approve the request.